-- Is it better to rent or buy in Australia in 2025?
+- Is it better to rent or buy in Australia?

 - It depends on the city, your time horizon, and personal finances.
 In most Australian capital cities, buying has historically produced better financial outcomes over 10+ year horizons due to capital growth and forced savings through mortgage repayments.
-However, with current high interest rates, monthly mortgage repayments on a median-priced home significantly exceed rent on the same property — the break-even in some Sydney suburbs requires 5–7 years or more.
-For shorter horizons or uncertain circumstances, renting often makes more sense.
+However, when interest rates are elevated, monthly mortgage repayments on a median-priced home can significantly exceed rent on the same property; the break-even in some Sydney suburbs has historically required 5–7 years or more.
+For shorter horizons or uncertain circumstances, renting often makes more financial sense.

 - How much deposit do I need to buy a house in Australia?